launchdarkly/api-client-python/docs/AuditLogApi.md

 Get audit log entry

 Fetch a detailed audit log entry representation.
-The detailed representation includes several fields that are not present in the summary representation:  - `delta`: the JSON patch body that was used in the request to update the entity - `previousVersion`: a JSON representation of the previous version of the entity - `currentVersion`: a JSON representation of the current version of the entity
+The detailed representation includes several fields that are not present in the summary representation, including:  - `delta`: the JSON patch body that was used in the request to update the entity - `previousVersion`: a JSON representation of the previous version of the entity - `currentVersion`: a JSON representation of the current version of the entity

 ### Example